angr/angr/docs/core-concepts/states.rst

-* To specify the calling convention used for a function with ``call_state``, you can pass a :py:class:`~angr.calling_conventions.SimCC` instance as the ``cc`` argument.:raw-html-m2r:`<br>` We try to pick a sane default, but for special cases you will need to help angr out.
+* To specify the calling convention used for a function with ``call_state``, you can pass a :py:class:`~angr.calling_conventions.SimCC` instance as the ``cc`` argument.
+We try to pick a sane default, but for special cases you will need to help angr out.

 There are several more options that can be used in any of these constructors!
 See the docs on the ``project.factory`` object (an